History of computer animation: SIGGRAPH

-Sam Matsa whose background in graphics started with the APT project at MIT with Doug Ross and Andy Van Dam petitioned Association for Computing Machinery (ACM) to form SIGGRAPH (Special Interest Committee on Computer Graphics), the forerunner of ACM SIGGRAPH in 1967.
+Sam Matsa whose background in graphics started with the APT project at MIT with Doug Ross and Andy Van Dam petitioned Association for Computing Machinery (ACM) to form SIGGRAPH (Special Interest Group on Computer Graphics), the forerunner of ACM SIGGRAPH in 1967.
 In 1974, the first SIGGRAPH conference on computer graphics opened.
 This annual conference soon became the dominant venue for presenting innovations in the field.

 Towards 3-D: mid-1970s into the 1980s

 Early 3-D animation in the cinema

 The first use of 3-D wireframe imagery in mainstream cinema was in the sequel to Westworld, Futureworld (1976), directed by Richard T. Heffron.
 This featured a computer-generated hand and face created by University of Utah graduate students Edwin Catmull and Fred Parke which had initially appeared in their 1972 experimental short A Computer Animated Hand.
 The same film also featured snippets from 1974 experimental short Faces and Body Parts.
-The Academy Award-winning 1975 short animated film Great, about the life of the Victorian engineer Isambard Kingdom Brunel, contains a brief sequence of a rotating wireframe model of Brunel's final project, the iron steam ship SS Great Eastern.The third film to use this technology was Star Wars (1977), written and directed by George Lucas, with wireframe imagery in the scenes with the Death Star plans, the targeting computers in the X-wing fighters, and the Millennium Falcon spacecraft.
+The Academy Award-winning 1975 short animated film Great, about the life of the Victorian engineer Isambard Kingdom Brunel, contains a brief sequence of a rotating wireframe model of Brunel's final project, the iron steam ship SS Great Eastern.The third film to use this technology was Star Wars (1977), written and directed by George Lucas, with wireframe imagery in the scenes with the Death Star plans, the targeting computers in the X-wing fighters and in the Millennium Falcon spacecraft.

 The Walt Disney film The Black Hole (1979, directed by Gary Nelson) used wireframe rendering to depict the titular black hole, using equipment from Disney's engineers.
 In the same year, the science-fiction horror film Alien, directed by Ridley Scott, also used wire-frame model graphics, in this case to render the navigation monitors in the spaceship.
-The footage was produced by Colin Emmett at the Atlas Computer Laboratory.
+The footage was produced by Colin Emmett and Brian Wyvill at the Atlas Computer Laboratory.